FPGA-Research/FABulator/docs/developer/knownBugs.md

 This was not actually a bug of FABulator, but a bug of the geometry_generator in FABulous.
-It was resolved for all tested fabrics by a fix.
+It was resolved for all tested fabrics, so be sure to use the most recent version of
-However, fabrics with larger supertiles of at least width or height 3 will need to be tested.
+FABulous to generate the geometry file.

 ### Fasm is not displayed correctly

-The bug has been resolved by a fix for all tested fabrics.
+The bug has been resolved for all tested fabrics, so be sure to use the most recent version of
-Further testing will need to be done to make sure of it being fully resolved.
+FABulous to generate the geometry file and use the most recent version of FABulator to display fasm files.

 ### OutOfMemoryError is thrown when loading a fabric